rwlist/server/docs/dev-plans/ideas.md

 So the idea is to specify objects description and create types.

-For example, object describing `Box`:
+For example, an object describing `Box`:

 ```
 {